 - People can get medical aid: The police officer will offer medical aid to anyone who asks and can summon an ambulance if 911 has not already done so.

 - You can get evidence: Police officers will create an accident report that can be used as evidence in your case to determine liability.
+The police report will also contain witness contact information.

 - You can protect evidence: Calling the police can help ensure that the accident gets recorded.
 Once the police file the crash report, this piece of evidence is preserved in logs.

-Step 2: Use Your Phone to Document the Accident
+Step 2: Use Your Phone To Document the Accident

 Documenting the accident scene as soon as possible can be crucial to building your case.
 Once the cars move from their initial crash positions, it can be more difficult to accurately figure out how the accident happened.
 If possible, immediately stop your vehicle and try to take photos of: